nishkalavallabhi/BlogCode/README.md

-# Some arbitrarily updated experiments related tied with my blog posts:
+# Some arbitrarily updated code and experiments tied with my blog posts:

 Posts on NER:
 https://nishkalavallabhi.github.io/NER1/